danieldkim/charlotte/README.md

 # tab

-In addition to the common ones, a charlotte tab has the following  methods.
+In addition to the common ones, a charlotte tab has the following properties.

 ## createTab(options)